hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 Attesting to the provenance and properties of a key is possible through a TPM if the key resides on the TPM.
 The TPM2.0 key attestation mechanism used in this specification is TPM2_Certify.
 The workflow for generating the evidence and assessing them, as well as the format used to transport them, follows closely the TPM Attestation Statement defined in section 8.3 of {{WebAuthn}}, with one modification:

-- For both signing and verification, _attToBeSigned_ is unnecessary in our case.
-Its hash is replaced with the nonce coming from the relying party as the qualifying data when signing, and as the expected _extraData_ value during verification.
+- For both signing and verification, _attToBeSigned_ is unnecessary and therefore its hash is replaced with the nonce coming from the relying party as the qualifying data when signing, and as the expected _extraData_ value during verification.

-The key used for signing - named AIK in {{WebAuthn}} - and its certificate chain is in our case the KAK and its associated certificates.
+The WebAuthn specification {{WebAuthn}} uses the term AIK to refer to the signing key.
+In this specification we use the term KAK instead.
 The credential (i.e., attested) key is in our case the TIK.

 #  Security and Privacy Considerations {#sec-cons}